Skip to main content

 For Understanding Rewards:

-• Your boost only applies to the address you point it to
+• Your boost applies to the Neutron address where you deposit

 • You can only boost one address at a time